utdata/rwd-mastery-assignments/final-project/rubric-long-session.md

 A story pitch with the following components:

 - A description of your data and the story you hope to get from it.
+See note below on appropriate data.
 - The actual raw data (links to the source site or saved to Google Drive or something I can get to.)
 - Three possible sources, along with their contact information.
 - A diversity statement: As journalists we want to always include a diverse range of people in our reporting.
 As such, I want you to consider the following as you report this story: How might I serve diverse communities and include diverse sources in my reporting and storytelling?
 You’ll also be asked how you met this goal when you turn in your final project.
 - List your editing partner along with one sentence about their proposed project.

+### A word about appropriate data for this assignment

+You should start with raw data to build your analysis and story, where each row is a single observation.
+A simple table of summary data is not an appropriate beginning point.
+There might be cases where a collection or combination of summary tables might work, but this should be discussed in advance with the instructor.
+A good student will reach out to the instructor for feedback on data choices well before turning in their pitch.

 ## Cleaned data (50 points)

 (Three weeks out)

 Cleaned data means one header row for each data file, correct data types and clean categorical values.
 I expect this to be imported and refined in Workbench.
-Share the workflow to my email as a collaborator.
+Share the workflow to my email as a collaborator and turn in the link.

 ## Analysis (50 points)